Iran vows revenge after the killing of its top leader and trades strikes with Israel in widening war

 Iran has said it has not enriched since June, though it has maintained its right to do so while saying its nuclear program is entirely peaceful.
 It has also blocked international inspectors from visiting the sites the U.S. bombed.
 Satellite photos analyzed by AP have shown new activity at two of those sites.

 Lidman reported from Tel Aviv, Israel; Boak from West Palm Beach, Florida; and Tucker from Washington.
-Associated Press writers Joe Federman in Jerusalem, Sarah El Deeb in Beirut, Amir Radjy in Cairo, Aamer Madhani, Konstantin Toropin and David Klepper in Washington, Sam Mednick in Tel Aviv, Israel, Farnoush Amiri in New York, David Rising in Bangkok and AP journalists around the world contributed to this report.
+Associated Press writers Joe Federman in Jerusalem, Sarah El Deeb in Beirut, Amir Radjy in Cairo, Aamer Madhani, Konstantin Toropin, David Klepper and Matthew Lee in Washington, and AP journalists around the world, contributed to this report.